-- Eldorado Climbing Area Participants may be any age, weigh between 22 330 lbs, and fit appropriately in the harness. - Crate Stacking articipants may be any age, weigh between 22 330 lbs, and fit appropriately in the harness. - Echo Bluff Climb, Singing Hills Bluff Climb, Alpine Tower, Goliath, and Alpine Tower Swing Participants need to be at least 8 years old and fit appropriately in the harness. - Canopy Tour Participants need to weigh between 75 275 lbs and fit appropriately in the harness. - Singing Hills Bluff, Echo Bluff, and Battleship Rappels Participants need to be at least 11 years old and fit appropriately in the harness.
+Eldorado Climbing Area

+• Participants may be any age, weigh between 22 - 330 lbs, and fit appropriately in the harness.

+• Participants may be any age, weigh between 22 - 330 lbs, and fit appropriately in the harness.

+Echo Bluff Climb, Singing Hills Bluff Climb, Alpine Tower, Goliath, and Alpine Tower Swing

+• Participants need to be at least 8 years old and fit appropriately in the harness.

+Canopy Tour

+• Participants need to weigh between 60 - 300 lbs and fit appropriately in the harness.
+Total weight of participant includes 15 punds of additional gear that is required to participate

+Singing Hills Bluff, Echo Bluff, and Battleship Rappels

+• Participants need to be at least 11 years old and fit appropriately in the harness.